 2. Take the cable car

-The cable car which takes you up to The Bastille first opened in 1934.
+The Grenoble cable car which takes you up to The Bastille first opened in 1934.
 At the time it was the first city cable car in the world.
-The bubbles give you a great view of the mountains, the Isere River immediately below, and the city of Grenoble itself.
+The bubbles give you a great view of the mountains, one of the Grenoble rivers (the Isere River) immediately below, and the city of Grenoble itself.
 It’s worth taking a trip during your visit to Grenoble!

 3. Le Tord Boyaux

-We used to head to this pub quite a lot during my year abroad!
+We used to head to Le Tord Boyaux quite a lot during my year abroad!
 It’s super popular with students thanks to cheap drinks, graffiti all over the walls and dancing on tables not being frowned upon.
-If you’re up for a fun night out then you could do a lot worse than here!
+If you’re looking for some Grenoble nightlife then you could do a lot worse than here!

-This was truly one of the best restaurants I found in Grenoble.
+This was truly one of the best Grenoble restaurants I ate at.
 It was hidden a little out of the way but had a great set menu deal where three courses for dinner were very reasonably priced.
-They serve traditional French cuisine such as duck, pates, and some steak-frites!
+At L’Ardoise they serve traditional French cuisines such as duck, pates, and some steak-frites!

 5. Eat Pizza along Quai Perriere